ANRGUSC/Optimal_Trading_Dynamic_AMM/README.md

 ## Software Implementation
 The `./dynamic programming for optimal trading.py` file is the software implementation of the "Dynamic Programming for Optimal Trading" in the paper.
 This code is capable of testing all mentioned settings in the paper.

-Please see the included paper for more details.
+Please see the included paper pdf for more details.
+The work should be cited as follows:

+Wang, Shuangge, and Bhaskar Krishnamachari.
+"Optimal Trading on a Dynamic Curve Automated Market Maker."
+2022 IEEE International Conference on Blockchain and Cryptocurrency (ICBC).
+IEEE, 2022.